 Benzene: A type of colorless liquid hydrocarbon that can be used as a motor fuel.
 Its chemical symbol is C6H6.

 Beryllium: A metal hazardous to human health when inhaled as an airborne pollutant.
 It is discharged by machine shops, ceramic and propellant plants, and foundries.

-Best Available Control Measures (BACM): A term used to refer to the most effective measures (according to EPA guidance) for controlling small or dispersed particulates and other emissions from sources such as roadway dust, soot and ash from woodstoves and open burning of rush, timber, grasslands, or trash.
+Best Available Control Measures (BACM): A term used to refer to the most effective measures (according to EPA guidance) for controlling small or dispersed particulates and other emissions from sources such as roadway dust, soot, and ash from woodstoves and open burning of the rush, timber, grasslands, or trash.